The final showdown. <- Previous •

 Orphan Utena.
 When Utena enters the real world, she might become a biological adult as well as a metaphorical adult, when the stasis of the Academy no longer acts on her.
 But let’s suppose that Utena keeps her biological age of 14 when she becomes an “adult” in the outside world.
 She is an orphan.
 If she has a relative willing to take her in, then that is what will happen.
 That would be best.
 Otherwise she will most likely be placed in an orphanage.
 In Japan, relatively few children are placed in foster families, and it’s rare for another family to adopt a child.
 Japanese orphanages have a poor reputation, and a young teenager with a baby will be a difficult case.
 Utena is likely to have a rough time of it.
 Anthy is capable and might be able to help get her out.

 Anthy leaving.
 The time between Utena disappearing and Anthy leaving is “a few months,” according to the chatter of rumors between students trying to remember Utena.
-It seems psychologically realistic to me.
+According to my analysis of the Rose Gate, it is nine months.
+Either way, it seems psychologically realistic to me.
 Utena challenged the fundamentals of Anthy’s worldview, and Anthy will need time to come to terms with it.
-In fact, I would say that it is only because she is insightful that she can reorient herself so quickly.
+In fact, if she leaves in a few months then I would say that it is only because she is insightful.
 Like many abuse victims, she did not know that she was being abused until Utena helped her see it—abusers like Akio convey a “this is how it is” attitude.
-To recast your worldview and reinterpret everything you thought you knew is emotionally and intellectually difficult, and it can’t be done in a hurry (absent a miracle).
+To recast your worldview and reinterpret what you thought you knew is emotionally and intellectually difficult, and it can’t be done in a hurry (absent a miracle).
 And having done it, to leave your past behind for an uncertain future takes courage, no matter how much badness you’ve come to see in that past.

 Ten years.
 The two promise to meet in ten years in the poisoning conversation.
 The ten-year period comes up again in episode 39, where a character in the epilog mentions the ten-year reunion get-together.
 Is that really how long it will be?
 My feeling is that Anthy has the skills to find Utena quickly.
 But there is a wildcard: Time passes differently at the Academy.
 The small number of months before Anthy leaves may be years in the outside world—possibly ten years.
 Maybe Anthy finds her quickly on her timeline, but ten years have passed for Utena.
+Or, bearing in mind Castor and Pollux above, it is ten years before the next hero arises.
 That might be good for them as a couple.
 Utena’s level of experience and maturity would be closer to Anthy’s.

 I think they have work to do before they can “shine together”.
 In episode 25, Utena lays out its ideal of teamwork and helping each other.
 The two do successfully help each other sometimes, especially at the end where they help each other leave the Academy.
 But that is a miracle!
 Their communication is consistently weak, even in the suicide conversation.
 They come under massive pressure from Akio that causes them to mistrust each other: They aren’t allowed opportunities to help each other.
 Before they can be a strong team, they have to learn how, and they have barely started to.

-This is part of Utena’s allegory too!
+This can be part of Utena’s allegory too!
 The show denies the trope of happily-ever-after.
 Relationships are complicated and take work.

 Anthy leaves the Academy to find her prince, Utena.
 Utena has given up on the ideal of princes.
 They’ll have to work that out: Anthy is free from Akio, but not free from his influence.
 Anthy believes Akio’s propaganda and likes her stereotypical feminine role.
 That won’t bother Utena, because Utena is oblivious to the existence of sex roles.
 Anthy could choose to subordinate herself to prince Utena, “an Akio who’s nice to me,” and Utena might not notice, the same way she took the top bunk without a thought.
 That would undermine Utena’s message, and yet it is a risk inherent in Utena’s ending.
 The end of the story does not end the story.